xrdocs/cnbng/_tutorials/ipoe-ds-subscriber-bringup-in-cnbng.md

 ## cnBNG UP Configuration

-UP Configuration has mainly three constructs and then feature definitions specially QoS and ACL
+UP Configuration has mainly four constructs for cnBNG

-- Loopback for BNG and association/cnbng-nal Configurations
+- Loopback for cnBNG CP-UP association
 - DHCP Configuration
 - Access Interface
+- Feature definitions: QoS, ACL

 ### Loopback Creation
-We need to create a Loopback for BNG use.
+We need to create a Loopback for cnBNG use.

 ```
 interface Loopback1